You cannot select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 allowStaleOnFetchRejection

-Set to true to return a stale value from the cache when a
+Set to true to return a stale value from the cache when a fetchMethod throws an error or returns a rejected Promise.

-Implies noDeleteOnFetchRejection
+Implies noDeleteOnFetchRejection.

-constructor, or overridden by modifying the options object in the
+This may be set in calls to fetch(), or defaulted on the constructor, or overridden by modifying the options object in the fetchMethod.

 allowStaleOnFetchAbort

-Set to true to return a stale value from the cache when the
+Set to true to return a stale value from the cache when the AbortSignal passed to the fetchMethod dispatches an 'abort' event, whether user-triggered, or due to internal cache behavior.

-will still be considered canceled, and any value
+Unless ignoreFetchAbort is also set, the underlying fetchMethod will still be considered canceled, and any value it returns will be ignored and not cached.

 For example: